 The Department of Home Affairs (DHA) requires all international students and their families (on “dependent” visa) to have medical insurance while in Australia.
 Currently there are four insurance companies that provide OSHC, these are:

-● Compare providers
+● Compare providers or,

 Each company provides a basic health insurance which covers the cost of consultations with a General Practitioner, blood test, x-rays, hospital treatment, some pharmaceuticals, and emergency ambulance.
 Make sure you know what is covered by your provider and what is NOT covered.
 Read the policy carefully particularly with regards to pre-existing conditions.